JimMarshall35/Microcontroller_Tetris/README.md

 parts needed:
 - nokia 5110 screen
 - button
-- analog stick (it would be better with a d-pad but I only an analog stick and only one button)
+- analog stick (it would be better with a d-pad but I only had an analog stick and only one button)
 - piezoelectric buzzer (passive)
 - stm32 f303k8 nucleo development board (would probably work with others)